JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner_loc.md

 * `HAL.getBumperData().state` - To establish if the robot has crashed or not.
 Returns a 1 if the robot collides and a 0 if it has not crashed.
 * `HAL.getBumperData().bumper` - If the robot has crashed, it turns to 1 when the crash occurs at the center of the robot, 0 when it occurs at its left and 2 if the collision is at its right.
 * `HAL.getLaserData()` - It allows to obtain the data of the laser sensor, which consists of 180 pairs of values ​​(0-180º, distance in millimeters).
 * `GUI.showNumpy(mat)` - Displays the matrix sent.
-Accepts an int matrix, values ranging from 0 to 127 for grayscale and values 128 to 134 for predetermined colors (128 = red; 129 = orange; 130 = yellow; 131 = green; 132 = blue; 133 = indigo; 134 = violet).
+Accepts an uint8 numpy matrix, values ranging from 0 to 127 for grayscale and values 128 to 134 for predetermined colors (128 = red; 129 = orange; 130 = yellow; 131 = green; 132 = blue; 133 = indigo; 134 = violet).
 Matrix should be square and the dimensions bigger than 100\*100 for correct visualization.
 Dimensions bigger than 1000\*1000 may affect performance.
 ```python
 import numpy as np
 # Create a 400x400 matrix with random values between 0 and 127 (grayscale)